cgriceld/cgriceld/README.md

 ### Hi there! 👋🏻

+42 student (School 21, Moscow)

-📌 I'm currently working on project to create a shell that will emulate bash behavior 👩🏻‍💻 Learning C/C++ and Java
+📌 I'm currently working on project to create a shell that will emulate bash behavior\
+👩🏻‍💻 Learning C/C++ and Java